logo

 };

-// Example 1: Set a single node to the selected state
+// Set a single state for a single element

 graph.setElementState('node1', 'selected');